 How to Build a Habit of Praying for Your Dad

-A single prayer for your father matters — but a life of praying for him transforms both of you.
+A single prayer for your father matters — but a life of praying for him changes both of you.
 Here are a few gentle ways to build this into your daily rhythm:

 Tie it to something you already do.
 Pray for your dad when you pour your morning coffee, during your commute, or right before bed.
 Anchoring prayer to something you already do helps it take root.